Further Action Needed to Improve DOD's Insight and Management of Long-term Maintenance Contracts

 Agency Affected: Department of Defense

 Comments: In providing comments on this report, the agency concurred with this recommendation and has begun work that may support dissemination of best practices regarding the use of incentives and cost-control tools when contracting for maintenance services.
 Based on the findings of a 2011 review of performance based logistics life cycle costs, DOD has identified best practices which address lessons learned on, among other things, contract length, cost insight, and adjusting prices relevant to future long-term maintenance contracts.
-According to officials, these best practices will be incorporated into a new performance based logistics strategy and a best practices guide for product support.
-Additionally, an official noted that the department continues to emphasize cost control and proper use of incentives during each phase of an acquisition.
+In 2013, DOD issued guidance on the use of performance based logistics contract arrangements, noting the importance of appropriate contract length, contract terms, and incentives to achieve required outcomes and to support cost reduction initiatives.
+Further, in 2014 the department issued the Performance Based Logistics Guidebook to complement policy and provide best practices and examples to program managers.
+This guidebook provides information on the use of incentives to achieve required outcomes and reduce costs.

 Recommendation: To help inform DOD's use of long-term maintenance contracts, the Secretary of Defense should direct the Under Secretary of Defense for Acquisition, Technology, and Logistics, in coordination with cognizant offices within each of the military departments, to collect and disseminate lessons learned or best practices regarding the use of incentives and cost-control tools that can maximize the government's leverage when considering the future use of such contracts.